 - Prioritize fluidity and grace over all else

-- Make sure to cool down post a session by stretching adequately
+- Make sure to cool down after a session by stretching adequately

 - Consult your medical practitioner before starting out any new exercise regimen especially if you are over 50 years of age or have any preexisting medical conditions

 - Buy appropriate and quality gear suited to your dance style